rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

       See the kernel requirements above for encryption.

 !!! caution
-    Changing networking configuration after a Ceph cluster has been deployed is NOT supported and will result in a non-functioning cluster.
+    Changing networking configuration after a Ceph cluster has been deployed is only supported for the network encryption settings.
+Changing other network settings is *NOT* supported and will likely result in a non-functioning cluster.

 #### Provider